Metal recycler

 If you have questions about the producer responsibility distributor please contact us.

-Can I apply for a waiver of the OPEN Foundation’s GTC?
+• Can I apply for a waiver of Stichting OPEN GTC?

-Yes, this is possible if a company believes that it can adequately arrange the collection and recycling of its products itself, it can submit to the Minister a reasoned and substantiated request for exemption from the AVV.
-Here you will find more information about this procedure.
+Yes, it is possible to apply for a waiver from Stichting OPEN GTC if a company believes it can effectively manage the collection and recycling of its products independently.
+In such cases, the company can submit a request for exemption from the General Administrative Order (AVV) to the Minister.
+The request should be well-reasoned and substantiated.
+You can find more information about this procedure here.

-I receive mail from Afvalbeheerstuctuur AEEA B.V.(AEEA B.V.).
-Is that you?
+• I receive mail from Afvalbeheerstuctuur AEEA B.V.(AEEA B.V.).
+Is that Stichting OPEN?